chazpondre/Supachain/README.md

 * I do **not** have an account on x.ai, twitter or any affiliation with such platforms.
 * I am **not** involved in the promotion, launch, or creation of any cryptocurrency.
 * This repository is in no way connected to any crypto project.
+* This is a library to build AI applications, it is not crypto related!!!

 Please report any suspicious activity or impersonation attempts.
 Thank you for your vigilance.
---
+I will leave this repo up as evidence that in no point in its commit history do I ever link to a crappy cyrpto --

 # Supachain